damian-romero/damian-romero/README.md

 **Thanks for visiting my profile.**

 My name is **Damian Romero**.
 I am a Ph.D. candidate at the University of Arizona.
-Among other things I do corpus linguistics, pargmatics, computational linguistics, and backend development.
+Among other things I do corpus linguistics, pragmatics, computational linguistics, and backend development.

 I am currently working as a Graduate Assistant at the University of Arizona's [Research Data Repository](https://data.library.arizona.edu/redata):